DigiBouquet Editorial Policy

 Research and sourcing

-Because flower symbolism varies by region and tradition, we avoid presenting symbolic meanings as universal facts.
-When meanings differ, we prefer wording such as "commonly associated with" or "often used to express" rather than making absolute claims.
+Because flower symbolism varies across regions and traditions, DigiBouquet avoids presenting symbolic associations as universal facts.
+We prefer wording such as "commonly associated with" or "often used to express" when the meaning depends on context.

 Use of AI on DigiBouquet